 The United States Department of Agriculture (USDA) Guaranteed Rural Housing (GRH) loan program offers a conventional 100% loan; meaning zero down payment!
 In addition, there is no requirement for mortgage insurance or cash reserves.

 However, there are certain specific requirements for this loan, both for the borrower and for the location of the property.
 The borrower must not have the means for the down payment on a regular conventional loan, and the borrower must plan to occupy the property.
 You do not need to be a first-time homebuyer.
 Your income cannot be above 115% of the U.S. median income, adjusted by family size.

-- 100% financing with no down payment or mortgage insurance!
+- 100% financing with no down payment!
 The guaranteed rural housing loan program provides compelling affordable housing options for borrowers

 - 8 acres or less